 DESIRE TO RECEIVE IN ORDER TO GIVE

-At the bottom of the painting is the verse from the Torah:
+At the bottom of the painting is a verse from the Torah:

 ואהבת לרעך כמוך אני ה

-LOVE YOUR NEIGHBOR AS YOURSELF, I AM GOD
+LOVE YOUR FRIEND AS YOURSELF, I AM GOD

-At the top of the painting is the verse from the Torah:
+At the top of the painting is a verse from the Torah:

 ואהבת את ה אלקיך

-The word ישראל ISRAEL is comprised of two Hebrew words Yashar and E’l.
-Yashar means connection and E’l represents the divine state of loving kindness.
-When our motivation is not rooted in what we desire to receive for ourselves, but we are rather striving to connect with our divine source in the state of loving kindness, then we are within the spiritual land of Israel.
-The story level of the Torah describes the journey of the Jewish people coming to the land of Israel.
-On an inner level, the Torah is describing the transformation of all human consciousness from the limited consciousness of self-desire, to the expanded consciousness of unification.
+The word ישראל ISRAEL is comprised of two Hebrew words: ישר means connection and א“ל is a divine name associated with giving and love.
+When we are striving to connect with our divine source through giving and love, we are in the spiritual land of Israel.
+The Torah describes the journey of the Jewish people to the land of Israel.
+This journey can also be understood in an inner way as the collective journey of all humanity — the spiritual awakening of all consciousness to unconditional love and divine awareness.